bobwan1995/cliora/README.md

 }
 ```

-## Quick Start
+## Envs and Datas

-Install dependencies (using Conda as a virtual environment).
+Install dependencies (using Conda as a virtual environment):

 ```
 conda create -n cliora python=3.8